opendihu/opendihu/doc/sphinx/user/existing_examples.rst

 * **Only Tendon**

   This settings file is to test and debug the tendon material.
 A box that is fixed on the right and pulled to the left is simulated.
 The data from `this paper <https://www.sciencedirect.com/science/article/abs/pii/S0021929017300726?via%3Dihub>`_ can be reproduced, but adjusting the material parameters for all variants.
   The geometry can be created by the script create_cuboid_meshes.sh (you have to read this file and make adjustments to the mesh sizes etc.).
-The precice adapter is disabled.
+The preCICE adapter is disabled.
   Run as follows, adjust the geometry file as needed.

   .. code-block:: bash